RedHatOfficial/ansible-role-rhel7-cui/README.md

 The tasks that are used in this role are generated using OpenSCAP.
 See the OpenSCAP project for more details on Ansible playbook generation at [https://github.com/OpenSCAP/openscap](https://github.com/OpenSCAP/openscap)

-To submit a fix or enhancement for an Ansible task that is failing or missing in this role, see the ComplianceAsCode project at [https://github.com/ComplianceAsCode/content](https://github.com/ComplianceAsCode/content)
+To submit a fix or enhancement for an Ansible task that is failing or missing, see the ComplianceAsCode project at [https://github.com/ComplianceAsCode/content](https://github.com/ComplianceAsCode/content)

 Requirements